djeddiouael/Djeddi-Ouael/README.md

 # 💻 Welcome to My GitHub Profile!

 ## 🧑‍🎓 About Me
 👋 Hi!
-I’m **Ouael Djeddi**, a **Computer Systems** student at **M'hamed Bougara University of Boumerdès (UMBB), Algeria**.
+I’m **Djeddi Ouael**, a **Computer Systems** student at **M'hamed Bougara University of Boumerdès (UMBB), Algeria**.
 Passionate about software development, cybersecurity, and system administration, I constantly explore new technologies to improve my skills.

 🌱 Currently learning **Laravel** and improving my **Git/GitHub** skills to manage open-source and collaborative projects more efficiently.